-- Parcel 4 is an agricultural field of approximately 1.78 hectares located to the south of Bickenhill Road.
-The land parcel is bounded to the north, east and west by tracks which provide access to residential properties adjacent to the site.
-A burial ground is located immediately to the south of the site and Birmingham Airport is located further to the south. - Parcel 5 the smallest land parcel at 0.25 hectares and is located on a near 90-degree bend in Bickenhill Road which forms the south-western and south-eastern boundaries.
-To the north-west is the curtilage of existing residential properties with trees and hedgerows forming the north-eastern boundary.
-This site is a designated LWS, namely Heath Corner LWS.
-This land is shown outlined in true in Fig. 1.1 where no development is proposed. - In terms of physical site constraints there is a large wooded area in the centre of parcel 2 which is considered to be a priority habitat of deciduous woodland.
+- 3.4 In terms of physical site constraints there is a large wooded area adjacent to the north boundary which is considered to be a priority habitat of deciduous woodland.
 Additional trees and hedgerows which mark historic fields boundaries.
-Topographically, the site gradually falls from east to west. - All of the sites are predominantly in Flood Zone 1 however the western fringes of parcel 1 and 2 lie are within Flood Zone 3, adjacent to Low Brook.
-Flood Risk and Drainage are fully discussed within Section 3 of this Document.

-The surrounding area is comprises of residential development to the west and north of the sites of predominantly detached and semi-detached two-story properties.
+Topographically, the site gradually falls from east to west. - 3.5 The site is predominantly in Flood Zone 1 however the western fringe lies within Flood Zone 3, adjacent to Low Brook.
+Flood Risk and Drainage are fully discussed within Section 3 of this Document. - 3.6 The surrounding area is comprises of residential development to the west and north of the sites of predominantly detached and semi-detached two-story properties.
 To the south is Birmingham International Airport, Elmdon Trading Estate and the NEC.
 Also to the south and adjacent to the NEC is land safeguarded for UK Central as part of High Speed 2.